makindemayowa/redux-app/assignment-02/README.md

 The goal of this task is to implement a slot widget based on the provided image ([Slot Widget Design](https://github.com/Travix-International/fe-tech-test/blob/master/assignment-02/slot-widget.png)) and show multiple slot widgets in a responsive design.

+Note: Slot widget is a component that shows information about a destination, and the cheapest flight to that destination.
 (Please check the mobile version of https://www.cheaptickets.nl/ for similar components)

 ![](slot-widget.png)